 How to install WordPress using Installatron

-Before you start the WordPress installation please ensure you've applied a LetsEncrypt SSL certificate (or installed your own EV SSL if you have one) - so that your site will be served over HTTPS.
+Before you start the WordPress installation please ensure you've applied a LetsEncrypt SSL certificate (or installed your own EV SSL if you have one) - this will ensure your site will be served over HTTPS.

 - From within your cPanel, scroll down to the SOFTWARE section and click on Installatron Applications Installer.